Skip to navigation Skip to content Skip to subnav

 (5) Any persons or agencies authorized to receive confidential information under this section may share such information with other persons or agencies authorized to receive confidential information under this section for the purposes of providing services and benefits to the children and families those persons or agencies mutually serve.

-(f) Upon request, relevant Department information created under this subchapter may be disclosed to a parent with a reasonable concern that an individual who is residing at least part time with the parent requestor’s child presents a risk of abuse or neglect to the requestor’s child.
+(f) Disclosure to prevent harm.
+Upon request, relevant Department information created under this subchapter may be disclosed to a parent with a reasonable concern that an individual who is residing at least part time with the parent requestor’s child presents a risk of abuse or neglect to the requestor’s child.
 As it is used in this subsection, “relevant Department information” shall mean information regarding the individual that the Department determines could avert the risk of harm presented by the individual to the requestor’s child.
 If the Department denies the request for information, the requestor may petition the Family Division of the Superior Court, which may, after weighing the privacy concerns of the individuals involved with the parent’s right to protect his or her child, order the release of the information.

-(g) Any records or information disclosed under this section and information relating to the contents of those records or reports shall not be disseminated by the receiving persons or agencies to any persons or agencies, other than to those persons or agencies authorized to receive information pursuant to this section.
+(h) Penalty.
+Any records or information disclosed under this section and information relating to the contents of those records or reports shall not be disseminated by the receiving persons or agencies to any persons or agencies, other than to those persons or agencies authorized to receive information pursuant to this section.
 A person who intentionally violates the confidentiality provisions of this section shall be fined not more than $2,000.00.
 (Added 2007, No. 168 (Adj.
 Sess.), § 17; amended 2009, No. 154 (Adj.
 Sess.), § 238a, eff.
 Feb.
 1, 2011; 2015, No. 60, § 5; 2017, No. 162 (Adj.
 Sess.), § 3; 2021, No. 105 (Adj.
 Sess.), § 613, eff.
 July 1, 2022; 2021, No. 129 (Adj.
 Sess.), § 3, eff.
-January 1, 2023.)
+January 1, 2023; 2023, No. 173 (Adj.
+Sess.), § 1, eff.
+June 12, 2024.)